rich-murphey/gnu-graphics/README.md

 according to the following table and `symbol_size` specifies the fractional size of the symbol with respect to the height and width of the plot.
-Note that you can specify symbols to be drawn without any line connecting them using `-m 0` to speicify no line.
+Note that you can specify symbols to be drawn without any line connecting them using `-m 0` to specify no line.

 | symbol_number | description      |
 |--------------:|:-----------------|